 20 Amazing Children's Book Illustrators (and How to Hire Them)

 We all had our favorite children’s book illustrators growing up.
 From Quentin Blake of Charlie and the Chocolate Factory fame to Julia Donaldson’s beloved The Gruffalo, the best illustrators not only helped us visualize stories, but also made us fall in love with the sheer possibility of imagination.

 If you’re writing a children’s book, you, too, may one day arrive at the point where you need a children's book illustrator to do the job and bring your story to life.
-So which children’s book illustrator should you hire to create the perfect marriage between your words and their images?
+So which illustrator should you hire to create the perfect marriage between your words and their images?

 1. Laura Watson

 Laura Watson has a way of depicting the wonders of childhood.
 Her illustrations might as well be windows into the world as a kid see it: bright colors brim, and an innocent sense of fun brings each piece to life before our eyes.
 Her soft touch lends sensitivity to each illustration, fully expressing the conveyed mood, whether that be tranquility or boundless energy — just like children themselves.

 Looking for heartwarming children's illustrations with a fun feel?
 Check out Laura Watson's full portfolio here.